sensorimotorai/sensorimotorai.github.io/debates.md

 2. **No reward group**: never received food reward.
 3. **Delayed reward group**: explored the maze without reward for the first 10 days, then received food from day 11 onward.

-##### Findings
+#### (3.2) Results

-Performance was measured by the reduced error rate (ability to find the food by the end of trial).
+Performance was measured by error reduction, or how reliably the rats found the food by the end of each trial.

-The "rewarded" group had a slow but steady improvement in their performace.
-The "no reward" group improved slightly, just from the experience of navigating.
+The 'rewarded' group had a slow but steady improvement in their performace.
+The 'no reward' group improved slightly, just from the experience of navigating.

-The "the delayed reward" group was the most interesting: when they suddenly started receiving food, their performance peaked.
+The the 'delayed reward' group was the most interesting: when they suddenly started receiving food, their performance spiked.
 They quickly caught up to, and even outperformed, the consistently rewarded group.

 Tolman called this *latent learning*: the rats had built an internal ***[cognitive map](https://personal.utdallas.edu/~tres/spatial/tolman.pdf)*** of the maze without explicit rewards.